k0d/cp210x-cfg/README.md

 #### Experimental features

+Enable these by using the -x flag.

+The -I flag relies on editing a field described in the documentation as "non user-modifiable".
+However, the "XpressConfigurator" tool from SiLabs seems to be setting that field anyway.
+Also, its value corresponds to the standard USB descriptor named "bMaxPower" - which enables the device to indicate its' maximum current draw - in units of "2mA".

-The -I flag modifies an register documented by Silabs as "non user-modifiable".
-While it's been proved to work properly in my case, make sure to ensure its' proper functionality before using it in production.
+While it's been proved to work properly in my case, make sure to test this feature thoroughly before using it in production.

 ## Examples
 #### Showing the built-in help message (may differ from below)